 Collaboration: All written assignments outside of the classroom should be completed individually.
+There will be in-class and online assignments where you will work in pairs or in small groups, though.
 I will let you know when an in-class activity is a collaborative one; if I do not specifically tell you to collaborate, you can assume that the assignment should be completed on your own.
 Note that in some situations uncalled for collaboration can be construed as plagiarism.
 For more information on plagiarism, see the classroom "academic honesty" policy.

 Availability: My office is located in Classroom Hall 314N.
-However, because this is an online course, you may make an appointment to meet with me via Zoom during my office hours.
+You may make an appointment to meet with me via Zoom or face to face during my office hours.
 Please email me or see me after class to set an appointment.
 If you make an appointment with me, I expect that you will keep it like any other professional meeting.
 If you must cancel an appointment, please let me know at least 24 hours in advance, if possible.
 Office hours are an appropriate venue to confer with me about any aspect of the course, clarification of my expectations or your grades, comments on assignments, questions about course material.
 I recommend meeting with me early in the semester as one-on-one help and individual attention often results in a deeper understanding of course materials and clearer expression of that understanding in your writing.

-E-mail: I am available by email at LGuerrero@tamusa.edu, and I check my email at least once a day Monday-Thursday before 5pm for any questions or comments.
+E-mail: I am available by email at LGuerrero@tamusa.edu, and I check my email at least once a day Monday-Friday before 5pm for any questions or comments.
 Do not use the Blackboard message option.
 I usually return emails within 48 hours, but I do not check my email on the weekend.

-Blackboard: Everything we do for class will be on Blackboard-get familiar with it if you are not already.
+Blackboard: Much of our coursework will be available on Blackboard-get familiar with it if you are not already.
 Blackboard can be accessed at http://tamusa.blackboard.com/ If you need assistance (technical support) with Blackboard, please email HelpDesk@tamusa.tamus.edu or call (210) 784-4357 BEFORE you contact me with tech questions.
 They are the experts.

-Self-Reliance: This is an upper division English course.
-I realize that some of you are either non-majors or new to the English major; however, because this is a major and upper division course, I expect a certain level of proficiency in terms of reading, writing, speaking, and critical thinking.
+Self-Reliance: I realize that some of you are either non-majors or new to the English major; however, I expect a certain level of proficiency in terms of reading, writing, speaking, and critical thinking.
 If you need extra help or assistance in a particular area, you need to be proactive and independently seek solutions.